-When you’re living in Madeira, you find that prices are much lower than in major European cities or even islands.
+People living in Madeira, especially expats like you, find that prices are much lower than in major European cities or islands.

-In case you are wondering, the cost of living in Funchal is, on average, 33.96% lower than in Lisbon.
-Likewise, rent tends to be around 7.58% cheaper.
+In case you’re wondering, the cost of living in Funchal is, on average, 12.29% lower than in Lisbon.
+Likewise, rent tends to be around 25.90% cheaper.

 What are the best neighborhoods to live in Madeira?

 Although the entire island of Madeira is a great place to live, get to know the areas that most attract foreigners to relocate.
-Before we go any further, get to know the island of Madeira better by exploring the map below.
+Before we go any further, discover Madeira better by exploring the map below.

-According to official data available on Pordata, these are the neighborhoods in Madeira with the biggest percentage of foreign population.
+According to official data on Pordata, the following neighborhoods in Madeira have the biggest percentage of foreign population.

-In Calheta, there is a calm lifestyle, surrounded by nature, surfing beaches, and non-invasive tourism.
-A great place to live retired, for example.
+Calheta has a calm lifestyle, surrounded by nature, surfing beaches, and non-invasive tourism.
+A great place to live after retirement; here’s why:

 Ponta do Sol

-Ponta do Sol is really an amazing place, 24 km from Funchal, that invites visitors to stay forever.
+Ponta do Sol is really a fantastic place, 24 km from Funchal, that invites visitors to stay forever.
 Why wouldn’t they?

 - Resident population is 8,367 people

 Capital and largest city on the island of Madeira, Funchal is also a fantastic place to live.
-It is here, in the heart of Madeira, that you have the greatest purchasing power on the island and that you can find the main services.
-Schools, university, hospitals, and airports are all here.
+It’s here, in the heart of Madeira, that you have the greatest purchasing power on the island and can find the main services.
+Schools, universities, hospitals, and airports are all here.

-To reach the island, Funchal is, therefore, the gateway.
-Flights to Madeira depart frequently from Lisbon, London and Paris.
+To reach the island, Funchal is the gateway.
+Flights to Madeira frequently depart from Lisbon, London, and Paris.
 It’s not a bad place to live at all.
 In fact, it makes perfect sense to be at the top of your list!